-The blue spruce tree is also known as green spruce, white spruce and Colorado spruce.
-Its scientific name is Picea Pungens, and grows about 75 feet in height in the wild.
+The blue spruce tree is also known as green spruce, white spruce, and Colorado spruce.
+Its scientific name is Picea Pungens and grows about 75 feet in height in the wild.
 It is a conical evergreen tree that is also a state tree of Colorado State and Utah.
-The pyramidal shape of blue spruce tree makes it a good choice for a Christmas tree.
+The pyramidal shape of the blue spruce tree makes it a good choice for a Christmas tree.
 From 1939This tree is known for its symmetrical, majestic, form and it is also popular for its beautiful silvery blue color.
 It is a popular ornamental tree.
-For planting blue spruce tree December month is ideal.
-It is very attractive and a beautiful tree.
+For planting blue spruce trees December month is ideal.
+It is a very attractive and beautiful tree.

 Photo by: Gmihail

 Blue Spruce trees are conifer and have horizontal branches.
 The trunk has a gray bark.
 The leaves are waxy gray and green and arranged on the shoots.
 The branches of blue spruce are wider at the base.
 Because of their shape and size they are most attractive landscaping trees.
 Its pyramid shape catches snow during winter months.
 When planting, the growth rate is very slow for the first 3 to 5 years but will increase yearly.
 The wood of this tree is soft, brittle and light weight, and in color, it is light to pale brown.
 Both female and male flowers can occur on the same tree.
 In the late spring season pollination can occur.
 It cannot produce flowers, it produces cones.
 At maturity these cones are brown in color.
 The twigs of this tree are stout, hairless and white colored.